detmanski/Antimicrobial_Resistance/README.md

     * Note: any datapoints without a defined region are omitted
     * Note: the default year is be 2019, since this is the year all of the AMR data is from
 * "/api/v1.0/spending/start_year/end_year"
-    * Returns spending and population data for a range of years - takes an input of start and end years, should be 4 digits, and returns data for the years in between, inclusive of the ends - grouped by region; for possible graph creation and changing
+    * Returns spending and population data for a range of years - takes an input of start and end years, should be 4 digits, and returns data for the years in between, inclusive of the ends and grouped by region
     * Note: any datapoints without a defined region are omitted
+* "/api/v1.0/spending/spending_change/(start_year)/(end_year)"
+    * Returns spending change per capita over a range of years - takes an input of start and end years, should be 4 digits, and returns percent change normalized by number of years and grouped by region